ScarletBowen/Password-Generator/README.md

 # Password Generator

-## Modify starter code to create a Password Generator application
+## Modified starter code to create a Password Generator application

-###Enables users to generate random passwords based on criteria that they’ve selected.
-This app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code that you write.
-It will have a clean and polished, responsive user interface that adapts to multiple screen sizes.
+## Application enables users to generate random passwords based on criteria that they’ve selected.
+This app runs in the browser and features dynamically updated HTML and CSS powered by JavaScript code.
+It has a clean and polished, responsive user interface that adapts to multiple screen sizes.

+Webpage in Gitpages: